nickewing/hacky_hal/README.markdown

 HackyHAL (Hacky Home Automation Library) is in its current form is a small Ruby library meant to control devices through the network or serial ports.
-The supported number of devices is currently very limited, however I hope the library will grow to support more devices over time.
+The number of supported devices is currently very limited, however hopefully the library will grow to support more devices over time.

 Who is this for?